zotonic/zotonic/doc/manuals/cookbook/frontend-pagebackgrounds.rst

 Easy, isn't it?

 The greatest thing about predicates is that you can define your own.
-Here's how yu do it.
+Here’s how yu do it.

 - Go to the "Predicates" section (under `Structure`) and click "Make a new predicate".
 - Name it "Background", since its used to signify a dynamic background on a page.